-Keeping in mind that severe disease and death was already at the pointy and rare end of SARS-CoV-2 infections – even though that harm has been tremendous because infections were in such vast numbers.
+Keeping in mind that severe disease and death were already at the pointy and rare end of SARS-CoV-2 infections – even though that harm has been tremendous because infections were in such vast numbers.
 But vaccination has further reduced severe outcomes.
 Wherever this has been looked at.
-And with the first booster/3rd dose, this is even more effective at reducing disease after infection.
+And with the first booster/3rd dose this is even more effective at reducing disease after infection.

 Perhaps soon, we may stop to think about what we’re expecting to happen with this virus.
 Are we expecting things to turn out better than we have ever expected with some other far less well quantified viral and bacterial diseases that kill and cause a range of harms (also nowhere near as closely studied as COVID-19’s effects have been)?

-It might be time to utter those horrible words again – how does COVID-19 (Omicron in highly vaccinated parts) compare to flu at the moment?
-It would be nice to have this as a global discussion and not assume this means anyone is downplaying the impact of COVID-19.
+It might be time to utter those horrible words again – how does COVID-19 (Omicron in highly vaccinated parts) compare to flu at the moment.
+In 2022 Aus saw a flu epidemic and those cases were not as numerous nor serious at scale as the SARS-CoV-2 epidemic that was running in parallel.[U1] It would be nice to have this as a global discussion and not assume this means anyone is downplaying the impact of COVID-19.
 Perhaps an international health authority could take the lead here; maybe a worldwide simulcast seminar (gasp – think of the educational opportunities)!

 But communication is something we aren’t doing well in this latest chapter of the Book of COVID (I think we’ve just written notes on the ‘test wars’ chapter, mainly having completed the ‘vaccine wars’ draft).